secretstartups/handbook/values/index.html.md

 {:.no_toc}
 Do **not** make jokes or unfriendly remarks about [characteristics of the people who make up GitLab and how they identify](https://about.gitlab.com/company/culture/inclusion/#gitlabs-definition-of-diversity--inclusion).
 Everyone has the right to feel safe when working for GitLab and/or as a part of the GitLab community.
-We do not tolerate abuse, [harassment](/handbook/anti-harassment/), exclusion, discrimination, or retaliation by/of any community members, including our employees.
+We do not tolerate abuse, [harassment](/handbook/anti-harassment/), exclusion, discrimination, or retaliation by/of any community members, including our team members.
 You can always **refuse** to deal with people who treat you badly and get out of situations that make you feel uncomfortable.

 ##### Unconscious bias